sleeyax/asarmor/README.md

 (async () => {
   // Read & parse the asar file.
-  // This can take a while depending on the size. const archive = await asarmor.open('app.asar');
+  // This can take a while depending on the size of your file. const archive = await asarmor.open('app.asar');

   // Create a backup, which can be restored at any point in time through CLI or code. await archive.createBackup({backupPath: '~/Documents/backups/app.asar.backup'});

+  // Apply customized trash patch.
-  // Apply customized trash patch; this will make sure `asar extract` fails. archive.patch(asarmor.createTrashPatch({
+  // The trash patch by itself will make sure `asar extract` fails. archive.patch(asarmor.createTrashPatch({
     filenames: ['foo', 'bar'],
     beforeWrite: (filename) => {